frankhale/ghosts-of-yarrow/notes/Story.md

 #The Ghosts of Yarrow

+###NOTE: Picture the land and scenery as if it were rendered in the style
+of The Elder Scrolls Oblivion.
+The scenery is absolutely beautiful and luscious.

 This is a placeholder for developing the storyline to my text adventure game under the same title as this file.
 Additionally this will outline the requirements and various aspects of the game.